sodabubblewine/sodabubblewine.github.io/README.md

 * equivalents are equivalents (interchange of mutual implications are mutual implications),
 * nonvalidities are nonvalidities (a compound is nonvalid waow some functional substitution does not denote, i.e. some functional substitution of its negation denotes, i.e. its negation is consistent, and since the negation of the interchange is identical tot he interchange of the negation which is consistent and consistency is kept by interchange then the negation is consistent i.e. it is nonvalid)
 * consistencies are consistencies (the negation of the interchange is identical to the interchange of the negation which is nonvalid hence it is nonvalid),
-* nonimplications are nonimplications (noimplication is consistency of the conjunction ...)
+* nonimplications are nonimplications (nonimplication is consistency of the conjunction ...)
 * nonequivalences are nonequivalences (one is a nonimplication ...).

 ##### Equivalents of Identity
 Compounds are equivalent to
 * their double negation (which denotes waow the negation of the compound does not, i.e. waow it does, so, each functional substituion of it denotes waow the same of its double negation does),
-* their self alternation/conjunction (which denotes waow some/each of its components does i.e. wawo the compound does), and
+* their self alternation/conjunction (which denotes waow some/each of its components does i.e. waow the compound does), and
 * their alternation/conjunction with nonconsistencies/validities.

 ##### Equivalents of Distributivity of Conjunctions and Alternations